-The Entity entered into a Sale and Purchase Agreement for the sale of its Stripeys Project.
-In accordance with the Agreement the purchaser has paid Redstone a \$100,000 cash deposit and is required to pay Redstone:
+During the 2012 financial year a Sale and Purchase Agreement for the sale of the Entity's Stripeys Project completed.
+In accordance with the Agreement the purchaser paid Redstone cash consideration of \$350,000 and allotment of 6,000,000 shares (the Shares) in the purchaser.